anuragShingare30/NextJs_Guide/Nextjs.md

 async function Todos() {

   const { isPending, data, isError } = useQuery({
+    // HERE 'todos' IS NOTHING BUT AN GLOBAL KEY WHICH WE CAN USE IN OTHER QUERY.
     queryKey: ['todos', item],
     queryFn: () => fetchListItem(item),
   });